Dynamical axisymmetric compact objects in General Relativity: Generalized Kodama vector beyond spherical symmetry

 where, we recall that $\varepsilon^{\mu\alpha\beta\gamma} = \epsilon^{\mu\alpha\beta\gamma}/\sqrt{|g|}$, with $\sqrt{|g|} = e^{-\Phi} R^2 \sin\theta$.
 Finally, the dual vector and its norm read \be K^{\mu} \partial_{\mu} = { \frac{3}{2}} e^{\Phi} \left( R' \partial_t + \dot{R} \partial_r \right) ,\qquad{ K^{\mu}K_{\mu} =\frac{9}{4}\left( e^{2\Phi} \frac{\dot{R}^2}{f} - f R'^2\right)}. \ee This precisely reproduces the form of the Kodama vector for a general spherically symmetric spacetime \cite{Kodama:1979vn, Abreu:2010ru}.
 Consequently, the existence of the Kodama current follows directly from the Killing–Yano symmetry of the underlying spherically symmetric geometry.
 See \cite{Kinoshita:2024wyr} for a recent discussion of this point.

-For dynamical spherically symmetric spacetimes, the importance of the Kodama vector cannot be overemphasized.
+For dynamical spherically symmetric spacetimes, the importance of the Kodama vector cannot be overemphasised.
 It possesses four crucial properties. \begin{itemize} \item First, and most relevant for our purposes, the Kodama vector becomes null on the apparent horizons of any dynamical spherically symmetric spacetime.
 To see this, consider the gauge choice $R(t,r) = r$ in (\ref{metSS}).
 Then, one has

 which vanishes at the dynamical horizon $r_H = 2 m(t, r_H)$.
 Moreover, one sees that it is timelike for $r > r_H$ and spacelike for $r < r_H$.
 The norm of the Kodama vector thus provides an efficient, coordinate-independent tool to locate apparent horizons and to study the causal nature of different regions.
 However, while the sign of the norm allows us to distinguish untrapped from (anti-)trapped regions, it does not distinguish between trapped and anti-trapped regions.
-The usefulness of this vector for localizing apparent horizons has motivated the search for a generalization to axisymmetry, a generalization which was found by Anco two decades ago and dubbed the (dual) mean curvature vector. \item Second, it singles out a preferred time direction in any dynamical spherically symmetric spacetime, which can then be used to significantly simplify the evolution and constraint equations for this class of geometries \cite{Abreu:2010ru, Racz:2005pm, Csizmadia:2009dm}. \item Third, the Kodama vector is divergence-free, i.e., $\nabla_{\mu} K^{\mu} = 0$, and therefore defines a conserved current valid for any dynamical spherically symmetric geometry.
+As we shall see in the next section, the MCV provides a generalisation of this key object to an arbitrary spacetime without imposing any symmetry restrictions. \item Second, it singles out a preferred time direction in any dynamical spherically symmetric spacetime, which can then be used to significantly simplify the evolution and constraint equations for this class of geometries \cite{Abreu:2010ru, Racz:2005pm, Csizmadia:2009dm}. \item Third, the Kodama vector is divergence-free, i.e., $\nabla_{\mu} K^{\mu} = 0$, and therefore defines a conserved current valid for any dynamical spherically symmetric geometry.
 This property, in turns, allows the construction of additional conserved currents, as studied in \cite{Abreu:2010ru}.
 The simplest and most direct example is